aurelia/framework/doc/article/en-US/app-configuration-and-startup.md

 ## [Bootstrapping Older Browsers](aurelia-doc://section/3/version/1.0.0)

 Aurelia was originally designed for Evergreen Browsers.
 This includes Chrome, Firefox, IE11 and Safari 8.
 However, we also support IE9 and above through the use of additional polyfills.
-To support these earlier browsers, you need to add an additional polyfill for MutationObservers.
-This can be achieved by a jspm install of `github:webcomponents/webcomponentsjs`.
-Then change your `index.html` startup code as follows:
+To support these earlier browsers, you need the [requestAnimationFrame Polyfill](https://www.npmjs.com/package/raf) and the [MutationObserver polyfill](https://github.com/webcomponents/webcomponentsjs/tree/master/src).
+Once you have installed these, change your `index.html` startup code as follows:

 <code-listing heading="Polyfill Configuration">
   <source-code lang="HTML">